kanugurajesh/kanugurajesh.github.io/_posts/Azure.md

 ---
 title: 'Deploying a Website to Azure Static Web Apps'
-excerpt: 'Azure Static Web Apps is a cloud platform provided by Microsoft Azure that simplifies the process of building and deploying modern web applications or static content along with serverless APIs.
-This platform is designed to streamline the development and deployment workflow, making it easier for developers to create and host their web applications.'
+excerpt: 'Azure Static Web Apps is a cloud platform provided by Microsoft Azure that simplifies the process of building and deploying modern web applications or static content along with serverless APIs.'
 coverImage: '/assets/blog/Azure/cover.png'
 date: '2023-12-12T05:35:07.322Z'
 author: